Mother's Day and Single Moms

 Holidays of any kind can be tough for a mother who is parenting alone, especially if you are new to your role as a single mom.
 But Mother’s Day is perhaps one of the most difficult for single mothers.
 It can serve as a reminder of all the things that once were, but are no longer.
 It can hint at all of a single mom’s insecurities and provoke such thoughts, as I’m not the mother I want to be.
 I failed my children.
 I shouldn’t have to be alone today or others.

-Single moms, I want to encourage you that today is a day a celebration.
+Single moms, I want to encourage you that today is a day of celebration.
 It is a day that is all about celebrating the gift that your children are in your life.
 Don’t put a ton of pressure on yourself (or others) to make today perfect.
-When we expect for any holiday to be perfect, it isn’t.
-We become disappointed that we don’t fit into the storybook lives that others seem to have.
+When we expect for any holiday to be perfect, and it isn’t, we become disappointed that we don’t fit into the storybook lives that others seem to have.

 Here’s a thought:

 None of us fit into the perfect storybook life!
 It’s all imagined.
 That’s why it’s a storybook.

 Here are some quick tips on how to survive and enjoy Mother’s Day.

 - Go to church today.
 It’s so important that you have an opportunity to join in collective worship and praise the Lord.
 Give Him thanks for those babies of yours.
 Thank Him for all the blessings He’s given you.
 Praise Him for being with you during the darkest of times.
 Praise sure will give you a new perspective.